Unboxed-Software/solana-course/content/close-mint.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

+If you decide to use devnet, and have issues with airdropping sol.
+Feel free to add the `keypairPath` parameter to `initializeKeypair`.
+You can get this from running `solana config get` in your terminal.
+And then go to [faucet.solana.com](https://faucet.solana.com/) and airdrop some sol to your address.
+You can get your address from running `solana address` in your terminal.

 ## 3. Create a mint with close authority

-We are now going to create the function `createClosableMint` in a new file `src/create-mint.ts`.
+Let's create a closable mint by creating the function `createClosableMint` in a new file `src/create-mint.ts`.

-When creating a mint with close authority, we need three instructions: `SystemProgram.createAccount`, `createInitializeMintCloseAuthorityInstruction`, `createInitializeMintInstruction`.
+To create a closable mint, we need several instructions:

-Add the `createClosableMint` with the following arguments:
+- `getMintLen`: Gets the space needed for the mint account
+- `SystemProgram.getMinimumBalanceForRentExemption`: Tells us the cost of the rent for the mint account
+- `SystemProgram.createAccount`: Creates the instruction to allocates space on Solana for the mint account
+- `createInitializeMintCloseAuthorityInstruction`: Creates the instruction to initialize the close mint extension - this takes the `closeMintAuthority` as a parameter.
+- `createInitializeMintInstruction`: Creates the instruction to initialize the mint
+- `sendAndConfirmTransaction`: Sends the transaction to the blockchain

+We'll call all of these functions in turn.
+But before that, let's define the inputs to our `createClosableMint` function:
-- `connection` : The connection object
+- `connection: Connection` : The connection object
-- `payer` : Payer for the transaction
+- `payer: Keypair` : Payer for the transaction
-- `mintKeypair` : Keypair for new mint
+- `mintKeypair: Keypair` : Keypair for new mint
-- `decimals` : Mint decimals
+- `decimals: number` : Mint decimals

+Putting it all together we get:
 ```ts
 import {
 	sendAndConfirmTransaction,